Lanikai Area Water Main Project Updates

 Through the Water Conservation Week contests, all Oahu students have the opportunity to learn about the importance of water and water conservation.
 The poster contest is open to students in grades K-6; the poetry contest is open to students in grades 7-12.
 The winning posters and poems are featured in an annual water conservation calendar, which is printed and distributed by the BWS to schools and to the public to fulfill our public outreach efforts.

 The BWS chooses to focus conservation educational efforts with students on the basis that good water management and conservation practices begin at an early age.
 Students can then introduce or reinforce conservation practices amongst their families and friends.
 This is a process the BWS hopes will continue on through successive generations.

-The poster contest and resulting calendar began in 1979.
+The Poster Contest began as part of National Water Conservation Week in April 1979.
+A teacher’s calendar featuring winning posters was added in 1987.
 Building on the popularity and success of the poster contest, the poetry contest was added in 2009.
 The BWS believes this successful public outreach program has helped to positively educate our community about the importance of water conservation.
-In 2016, the BWS received more than 1,550 poster contest entries from 45 Oahu schools.
-In addition, 430 poetry contest entries were received from middle and high school students from 18 Oahu schools.

 In 2004, the Board of Water Supply (BWS) developed an internal conservation program that focused on internal water conservation efforts.
 As part of the existing leak detection program, personnel from the BWS implemented the goals of proactively preventing main breaks, ensuring optimum customer service and system reliability, improving plans for repair and replacement of aging infrastructure, and preventing water loss in the system.